sporring/stackProcessing/SlimPipeline.md

 ### `Profile`
-The Profile type describes **how the elements in the connection between stages is streamed**.
+The Profile type describes **how the elements in the connection between plans is streamed**.
 In F#, it is defined as:

 ```fsharp
 type Profile =